St. Patrick's Parish – Finance Committee –5 th December 2017

 Roof and downpipe repairs – estimated €3,000.

-It was agreed that we would not take on any major jobs and carefully manage maintenance spend and limit it to essential items only.
-We will review the program at the September meeting.
+It was agreed that we would not take on any new major jobs this year and carefully manage parish spend on maintenance and limit it to essential items only.
+We will review the program early in the New Year.

 7. Fundraising and Cost Reduction

-So far this year we have added 8 plaques.
-The candle cards are selling well and a new supply was purchased in April.
-We need to check on the status of the boxes on a regular basis, nothing has been banked so far this year.
-Canon Dan and Georgina will make the Christmas cards selection for 2017.
+So far this year we have added 15 plaques.
+The candle cards are selling well.
+We need to check on the status of the boxes as nothing has been banked so far this year.
+Canon Dan and Georgina selected the Christmas cards for 2017 and they have all been sold.
+Well done to the people who volunteered for this work.
+They made a great job of it.

 8. Any Other Business